troycomi/snakemake-training/5_config/README.md

 # Configuration Files
-Looking at the last Snakefile, we have several hard coded variables that are independent of the workflow that we may want to change later.
+Looking at the last Snakefile, we have several hard coded variables that are independent of the workflow which we may want to change later.
 What if we want to change our reference genome?
 Or the project structure location?
 In keeping with the don't repeat yourself principle, we also reuse path locations several times, like `sorted/{sample}_{replicate}_{sorting}.bam`.

 Here we will address these issues using a configuration file.
-Similar to profiles we introduced last time, we want to abstract our particular instance of a run from our workflow.
+Similar to profiles we introduced last time, we want to separate our particular instance of a run from our workflow.
 The idea is that if you want to redo an analysis or distribute it, you only have to change the file paths or options in a config, but the underlying analysis steps will be unchanged.

 ## The config file
 Config files are json or yaml documents that will be converted into a python